Grossy's Guide to Holiday Cookies

 Holiday Cookies have been a big part of my life every holiday season for years.
 As a young Italian kid, I would steal cookies from the endless stacks of tins that my mother and grandmothers would keep in the house for the entire month of December.
 As an adult, I am known for my Annual Holiday Cookie Party, which is my favorite day of the year.
 I'm covering both in this guide, but first, here are all of the Holiday Cookie recipes that I have to offer:

 If all those options weren't enough, I have some new holiday cookies this season that I think you are really gonna love so stay tuned!

 Now, let's talk about those cookie tins...

 As I mentioned above, Holiday Cookie Season starts immediately after Thanksgiving.
 How are we able to bake cookies so early before the end of December?
 Well, for one, no one is waiting until Christmas to eat the cookies.
 We eat them all season-long because that's literally the way the cookie crumbles.
-And if a baker does decide to wait to devour them, they'll still be fresh since cookie tins are the perfect way to store cookies for weeks without them going stale.
+And if a baker does decide to wait to devour them, they'll still be fresh since cookie tins are the perfect way to store cookies for weeks without them going stale and getting hard.

 Here is the very simple run down of how to store your cookies in cookie tins:

 Acquire cookie tins, or any air tight storage container you have on hand.
 That means tupperware or anything with a lid will do.
 Even a storage bag works.
 It does not need to be metal.
 Cookie tins are easy to find via a quick Google search, too!
 You can even ask your grandmas or call your local Maria.
 Better yet, join me on eBay as I spend way too much money on vintage cookie tins!